Howard Charles Clark

 Born in Auckland, New Zealand, Clark was educated at Takapuna Grammar School and received a Bachelor of Science degree in 1951, a Master of Science degree in 1952, and a PhD in 1954 from the University of Auckland.
 He then received a second PhD in 1958 from University of Cambridge.
 From 1954 to 1955, he was a lecturer at the University of Auckland.
 From 1955 to 1957, he was a Fellow at the University of Cambridge.
 He emigrated to Canada in 1957 as an assistant professor at the University of British Columbia.
 He became a full professor and remained at UBC until 1965, when he was appointed Head of Chemistry at the University of Western Ontario.
+During his time at UWO, he was an active scholar, with a focus on organoplatinum chemistry.
 From 1976 to 1986, he was Vice President Academic and a professor of chemistry at the University of Guelph.
 From 1986 to 1995, he was the 9th President of Dalhousie University as well as a professor of chemistry.

-From 1983 to 1984, he was President of the Chemical Institute of Canada.
+From 1983 to 1984, he was president of the Chemical Institute of Canada.